global-asp/lida-source/en/0009_accident.md

 # Accident

 ##
-Carlos drives a moped.
+Carlos drives a scooter.
 He drives fast.

 ##
 There is water on the road.
 The road is slippery.

 ##
-He falls off the moped.
+He falls off the scooter.

 ##
 Carlos is hurt.